-- New Capability Model to inform and guide the development of the accounting profession
+- Updated Capability Model to guide and strengthen the development of the accounting profession

 - Capabilities of ‘accountant of the future’ explained in model backed by extensive research

 - The Model will improve firms’ and individuals’ ability to be flexible, innovative, adaptable, and responsive

 The model outlines the ideal skills, knowledge, personal attributes and experiences of accountants at different stages of their career.
 It is the product of extensive research and broad consultation as a strategic response to the disruptive changes in the profession with advancing technology and business processes worldwide.